 Animal behaviourism is a largely unregulated profession, although regulation of the industry began in 2010 with the formation of the Animal Behaviour and Training Council.
 As such there are now industry standards (see http://www.abtcouncil.org.uk/setting-standards.html) and individuals who have been assessed as meeting these standards, in terms of knowledge and skill, have been registered accordingly.

-However, it remains the case that unqualified and unregulated individuals can oversee behaviour cases, despite the welfare risk to the animal, those responsible for the animal and other individuals.
+However, it remains the case that unqualified and unregulated individuals can oversee behaviour cases, despite the welfare risk to the animal, caregiver and other individuals.
 Owners seeking help can also become overwhelmed by the various organisations - many of which do not assess knowledge or skills - and acronyms associated with animal behaviourism.
-Animal behaviour science is a well-respected and developed branch of science offering a wealth of valuable information, yet many behaviourists are not familiar with developments in this field, or are unable to interpret or apply the principles.
+Animal behaviour science is well-respected and developed.
+It offers a wealth of valuable information, yet many behaviourists are not familiar with developments in this field or are unable to interpret or apply the principles.

-When seeking help, it is therefore necessary for owners to consider relevant qualifications of the behaviourist, and their accreditation or affiliation to a professional organisation which assesses knowledge and skills and ensures that the behaviourist adheres to a code of ethics and remains up-to-date with developments in the field of animal behaviour science.
-Please see the Animal Behaviour and Training Council (ABTC) website or the Association of Pet Behaviour Counsellors (APBC) website for further information.
+When seeking help, owners should consider relevant qualifications of the behaviourist and their accreditation with an appropriate organisation which assesses knowledge and skills and ensures that the behaviourist adheres to a code of ethics and remains up-to-date with developments in the field of animal behaviour science.
+Please see the Animal Behaviour and Training Council (ABTC) website or the Association of Pet Behaviour Counsellors (APBC) website for more information.

 In accordance with the Association of Pet Behaviour Counsellors (APBC) members code of practice, I only see clients for behaviour counselling with veterinary referral.
-This is because I need to be fully aware of any health conditions which could impact behaviour and, for example, because it is occasionally beneficial for an animal to have anxiety-reducing medication or supplementation which modifies their underlying emotional state - as an extra component to the behaviour modification plan.
-The client, vet and myself can then work in unison, to ensure the best possible outcome for the pet concerned.
+This is because I need to be aware of any health conditions which could impact behaviour and, for example, because it is occasionally beneficial for an animal to have medication or supplementation which modifies their underlying emotional state - as an extra component to the behaviour modification plan.
+The client, vet and myself can then work together to ensure the best outcome for the pet concerned.